tls-md/tls-md/TLS/Concepts/BECOME.md

 BEGIN to BE something.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard general word for becoming is wéi 為.
+1. The standard general word for becoming is wéi [[為]].
-2. Chéng 成 often refers to something becoming something else by an effort or by voluntary action.
+2. Chéng [[成]] often refers to something becoming something else by an effort or by voluntary action.
 # Ontology

 ## Hypernym